Skip to main content

 workerPool: { enabled: true, maxThreads: 16 },

-// Strict security configuration and data leak prevention
+// Strict security configuration and data leak prevention using flexible regional presets

 security: {

-forbiddenKeys: ["password", "ssn", "secret_token"]
+forbiddenKeys: ["password", "clinical_record", "secret_token"]

 }